 Overview

 Dr. Crystal Dozier is an anthropological archaeologist with over a decade of experience.
 Dr. Dozier received her PhD and MA from Texas A&M University and her BA from the University of Chicago.
 Her work contends with political economy and social identity in the past, especially as embodied through foodways and cooking technologies.
 Dr. Dozier’s research explores nutrition, fermentation technology, feasting, and ancient diets using macro and micro-botanical techniques.
 Her work has garnered wide attention, as featured by Smithsonian MagazineNational Geographic, Archaeology Magazine, and more.
 She directs the Archaeology of Food Laboratory, which provides resources for students to develop their own research projects.
-Dr. Dozier also serves as the Graduate Coordinator for the Department of Anthropology and City Archaeologist for the city of Wichita.
+Dr. Dozier also serves as the Chair for the Department of Anthropology and City Archaeologist for the city of Wichita.

 Information